Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ### MATLAB Folder Structure

 The MATLAB folder tree includes both the `HIL` folder and the `SYSTEM` folder.
-The latter is not used for the HIL system and contains golden system and MUSIC models.
-A copy of the MUSIC models is located in the `HIL` folder and is used by the HIL system.
-So the `HIL` folder is fully self-contained.
+The HIL system does not use the `SYSTEM` folder — it contains golden system and MUSIC models.
+A copy of the MUSIC models is in the `HIL` folder and is used by the HIL system.
+So the `HIL` folder is self-contained.

 ![figure](images/hil-MATLAB0.png)